PMoureu/iph/README.md

   - _breakpoints pause the current script til window is closed_
   - _snapshots let the script run, and save/gather logged objects as tabs_

-This module is written with IronPython which supports many DLL on windows, especially WPF, Winforms or Revit API.
-I used them a lot to build and test this tool itself.

 - __Change the API targets easily :__